Feb 11, 2021 - Health + Traits

 An Alpha

 23andMe’s Alpha-1 Antitrypsin Deficiency Genetic Health Risk Report* looks at the two most common variants linked to this deficiency, the PI*Z and PI*S variants of the SERPINA1 gene.
-Claudia saw in her report that she had two copies of the PI*Z variant putting her at an increased risk of developing the lung and liver disease associated with AATD.
+Claudia saw in her report that she had two copies of the PI*Z variant, which put her at an increased risk of developing the lung and liver disease associated with AATD.

 But when she first saw this, it didn’t register.
 She’d never heard of the condition before, and even though she saw that it could impact a person’s lungs, she thought that if it were an issue, her doctor would have noted it.

 Meanwhile, various doctors tried to figure out what was going on.
-She had taken the advice a nurse had given her during another pneumonia treatment, telling her there was likely something causing this recurrent condition.
-She went through a battery of tests and consulted with a pulmonologist, who couldn’t pinpoint what was wrong.
+She had taken the nurse’s advice during another pneumonia treatment.
+The nurse told her there was likely something causing this recurrent condition.
+She went through several tests and consulted with a pulmonologist, who couldn’t pinpoint what was wrong.

 23andMe’s Report

-During this period of frustration, she thought back on the 23andMe report, noting that one of her symptoms, shortness of breath, was included in the list of symptoms associated with AATD.
+During this period of frustration, she thought back on the 23andMe report.
+The report noted that one of her symptoms, shortness of breath, was included in the list of symptoms associated with AATD.
 She showed her doctor the report and asked if he could test her for the condition.
 The test results came back that she did indeed have AATD.
 After all those years of not knowing, now she understood.

 “Although there is no cure, I now know why I get out of breath and bouts of pneumonia,” Claudia said.